United States forms

 - Neglecting to provide all necessary evidence and supporting documents.

-- Failure to provide adequate evidence of extreme hardship.
+- Insufficient evidence of extreme hardship.

 - When the official instructions indicate this form is required